Hayward black hole heat engine efficiency in anti-de Sitter space: Conclusions and discussions

-In this paper, we have studied the heat engine efficiency for the regular Hayward-AdS black hole.
-The main focus of this work is that the black hole acts as a heat engine.
-The specific expression of the heat engine efficiency of the Hayward-AdS black hole is obtained, and the relationship between efficiency and entropy, efficiency and pressure is plotted and compared with the Bardeen-AdS black hole.
-In extended phase space, cosmological constants are considered to be thermodynamic pressures.
-Based on this constants, we derive the equation of state of the Hayward-AdS black hole.
-The working substance of the heat engine is composed of regular Hayward-AdS black hole.
-In order to study the efficiency of the heat engine, we give two isotherms and two isochores in the $P-V$ plane, the efficiency of the engine is determined by the work done and the heat absorbed in the cycle.
-We know that the Carnot heat engine is a standard heat engine, so we compare the efficiency of the Hayward-AdS black hole with that of Carnot heat engine, and give the relationship between the efficiency of heat engine $\eta$ and the entropy $S_{2}$, and the efficiency of heat engine $\eta$ and the pressure $P_{1}$ in detail, and also analyze the influence of $q$ on the efficiency of heat engine.
-We find that when $q$ is small, efficiency $\eta$ increases monotonously with the increase of entropy $S$, while when $q$ is large, $\eta$ decreases monotonously within a certain range of $S$.
-When the $S$ increases to a certain value, $\eta$ increases monotonously with the increase of $S$ and tends to a stable value.
-As for the relationship between $\eta$ and pressure $P$, we can see that with the increase of $P$, $\eta$ increases monotonously, and finally tends to a stable value, and we also found with the increase of $q$, $\eta$ increases gradually.
+In this paper, we investigate the heat engine efficiency for the HAdS BH as a heat engine.
+We obtain the relationship between the heat engine efficiency and entropy/pressure, which is compared with that of the BAdS BH.
+In the extended phase space, the equation of state of the HAdS BH is obtained by viewing the cosmological constant as the thermodynamic pressures.
+The heat engine efficiency of the HAdS BH is determined by the work done and the heat absorbed in the cycle, which order to there are two isotherms and two isochores in the $P-V$ plane.
+Comparing the Carnot heat engine as a standard heat engine, we obtain the relation between the HAdS BH heat engine efficiency and entropy/pressure, analyzing the engine efficiency with the change of the magnetic charge $q$.
+We interestingly find that the heat engine efficiency is a monotonously increasing/decreasing function with the growth of the entropy $S_{2}$.
+The heat engine efficiency increases with the increase of $S_{2}$ when the $q$ is small.
+While the efficiency of the heat engine decreases first and then increases with the increase of $S_{2}$ when the $q$ is large.
+The heat engine efficiency tends to reach a saturation value with the increase of entropy.

-In addition, we also compare the heat efficiency of the Hayward-AdS and the Bardeen-AdS black holes.
-We find that the mechanical efficiency of the Hayward-AdS black hole is higher than the Bardeen-AdS black hole.
-For the relationship between efficiency and entropy, the Bardeen-AdS black hole always increases monotonously, the Hayward-AdS black hole is related to the size of entropy and $q$.
-As for the relationship between efficiency and pressure, the performance of the Hayward-AdS black hole is consistent with the Bardeen-AdS black hole, both of which increase monotonously with the increase of pressure, and finally tend to a stable value.
-However, with the increase of $q$, the efficiency of the Bardeen-AdS black hole decreases gradually, and the Hayward-AdS black hole increases gradually.